oskapt/rancher-k8s-training/README.md

 ### Application Deployment

+- show workloads on running cluster
+- edit them / delete them
-- deploy `monachus/rancher-demo` as a workload
+- redeploy `monachus/rancher-demo` as a workload
     - expose port 8080
 - put an Ingress in front of it
     - use `training-a.cl.monach.us`
 - scale it

+## Rancher Application Catalog

+- use the Hadoop example